Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Many-body System: Kicked Ising Spin Chain

 \section{Many-body System: Kicked Ising Spin Chain}

-To investigate the interplay between relaxation dynamics, quantum chaos, and dissipation, we consider the kicked Ising spin chain~\cite{Prosen2000,Prosen2002PRE}, a paradigmatic model of many-body Floquet dynamics.
-This system is particularly well suited to our study because its parameters allow for a continuous interpolation between integrable and chaotic behavior.
+To investigate the interplay between relaxation dynamics, dissipation, and operator spreading in a many-body setting, we consider the kicked Ising spin chain~\cite{Prosen2000,Prosen2002PRE}, a paradigmatic model of Floquet many-body dynamics.
+This system is particularly well suited to our study because its parameter space spans regions with markedly different spectral and dynamical properties, allowing us to test the robustness of our results across distinct regimes.

 The model is defined by the time-periodic Hamiltonian